melmanm/melmanm.github.io/_posts/2023-01-28-article1-progressive-profiling-with-azure-b2c.md

 * TrustFrameworkExtensions.xml (B2C_1A_TrustFrameworkExtensions policy)

 These files originate from [Azure custom policy samples repository](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack).
 They are recommended as a foundation for building custom policies.
-Additionally, my repository contains xml files with custom progressive profiling policy implementation.
+Additionally, my repository contains xml files, which implements custom progressive profiling policy.

 * **ProgressiveProfileTrustFrameworkBase.xml**(B2C_1A_ ProgressiveProfile_TrustFrameworkBase policy) defines base claims and technical profile to handle progressive profiling, exchange claims with AAD and handle user input.
 * **ProgressiveProfileTrustFrameworkExtensions.xml** (B2C_1A_ ProgressiveProfile_TrustFrameworkExtensions policy) defines application-specific claims which will be gathered from user in progressive profiling flow.
 It implements UserJourney.